computernewb/collab-vm-server-1.2/README.md

 CollabVM Server, as well as the Web App and Admin Web App are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ### How to use
-`man doc/collab-vm-server.1`, but here's an overview:
+You can read `man doc/collab-vm-server.1`, for arguments, and setting it up is such as:

 To start the server, first make sure it (the binary) has executable permissions, and you can write to the directory which you'll run collab-vm-server in (for the settings database) and then type ./collab-vm-server -p (port) -r (HTTP Directory (optional)).